Folie’s Errand? Joker-in-jail sequel is both trial and error…

 We pick up Fleck’s story as he awaits trial for the on-screen murder of chat-show host Murray Franklin (Robert De Niro).
 He’s aware of the celebrity that swirls around, but seems caught between the inability to deal with reality and the attempts of his well-meaning lawyer to get him to a better facility that can handle his mental problems.
 Into that world comes fellow inmate Lee Quinzel (Lady Gaga) and her presence helps and hinders Fleck as he deals with his court-case… with musical interludes, of course.

 Phoenix gave us a lonely, sympathetic Arthur Fleck in Joker but although he pulls both the face-muscles and the heart-strings once again, the result is – ironically – a far more pitiful figure, physically and emotionally stripped down to a shadow of his former self and one who consistently feels adrift, finding solace away from his prison cell and courtroom by way of further fantasies.
 His encounter in the only-in-films-minimum-security social prison choir with Gaga’s Lee Quinzel, gives him an acolyte who appears to worship his Joker persona as a rule-breaker and social outlier but is less impressed when he’s just ‘Arthur’.
 Gaga is as good as you’d expect, but she really isn’t being asked to do anything ground-breaking.
 She sings like the star she is and the moments of quiet character-building work well, but too often the fantastical interludes in which she carries the weight, are little more than budget music videos, which is a shame given the opportunity for her and them to be more.
 It’s as if Philips didn’t quite know what he had and made her little more than a love-interest when she could have been both catalyst and queen.
 That Phoenix and Gaga are fine almost seems irrelevant – we’ve seen them prove their worth many times over – but it’s the material that they’re given that leads them around in ever-decreasing and unfortunately ever-less-interesting circles with no sense of a journey, swept around with no anchor to give the production the direction or purpose it desperately needs.
-Phillips now treats Fleck/Joker as distinctly different personalities but can’t decide what to do with either.
+Phillips now treats Fleck/Joker as distinctly different personalities but can’t decide what to do with either of them.
 In many ways the film has less in common with the original Joker feature and that defiant Taxi Driver vibe and feels more like a second-tier, approval-seeking Oliver Stone’s Natural Born Killers meets La-La Land.

 The likes of talented performers such as Catherine Keener as his lawyer and Brendan Gleeson as a bad-tempered prison guard as well as Harry Lawtey as a bland Harvey Dent and Steve Coogan as a tabloid-tv reporter, are largely wasted in brief supporting roles.